+DANGER!
 Danger indicates an imminent dangerous situation which, if not avoided, can result in death or serious injury.

-Warning indicates a potentially dangerous situation which, if not avoided, can lead to serious injury.

-CAUTION!

-Caution indicates a less potentially dangerous situation which, if not avoided, can lead to less serious or minor injuries.

-NB: indicates a potentially hazardous situation which, if not avoided, may result in damage or impaired function of the air handling unit.
+WARNING!
+Warning indicates a potentially dangerous situation which, if not avoided, can lead to serious injury. $\land$ CAUTION!
+Caution indicates a less potentially dangerous situation which, if not avoided, can lead to less serious or minor injuries. !
+NB: NB: indicates a potentially hazardous situation which, if not avoided, may result in damage or impaired function of the air handling unit.

+to start and shut down the unit.